acidtone/code-journal/README.md

 ---

 ## April 27, 2022
-Marks are in!
-Gotta keep coding.
-But first, I'd love to be able to shortcut into my project folders with bash shortcuts?
+I'd love to be able to shortcut into my project folders with bash shortcuts?
 - [How to navigate directories faster with bash](https://mhoffman.github.io/2015/05/21/how-to-navigate-directories-with-the-shell.html)
     - Things this article taught me
         - `cd -` goes to the previous directory.